openfaas/docs/docs/deployment/kubernetes.md

 # Deployment guide for Kubernetes

-OpenFaaS is Kubernetes-native and uses *Deployments*, *Services* and *Secrets*.
-For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

-Use this guide to deploy OpenFaaS to upstream Kubernetes 1.11 or higher.

-## Expert installations, proof of concepts and getting help

-If you need help with an OpenFaaS proof-of-concept or a reference architecture, you can contact [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.

-A [Premium Subscription is also offered](https://openfaas.com/support/) which provides support and SSO with OIDC and OAuth2.

-You can also connect with the [Community](/community/) on Slack and Twitter for help.

 ## Build a cluster

 Before deploying OpenFaaS, you should provision a Kubernetes cluster.
 There are many options for deploying a local or remote cluster.
 You can read about the [various Kubernetes distributions here](https://kubernetes.io/docs/setup/).